rmhubbert/bubbletea-overlay/README.md

 In addition, you can also set X and Y offset values, which will be added to the X and Y `overlay.Position` values.
 This allows you to fine tune your postioning, or simulate a margin on your foreground model.

+### Lipgloss compatibility
+**Overlay** should play nicely with [Charm's Lipgloss style definition library](https://github.com/charmbracelet/lipgloss) with one caveat; adding margins or positioning to the foreground model will probably not work as you are expecting.
+Use **Overlay**'s postioning and offsets instead.

 ### Initialising

 Use the `overlay.New()` function to ensure that the `overlay.Model` is properly initialised.
 It will return a pointer to a new instance of `overlay.Model`.
 The following example will create an overlay that is horizontally and vertically centered, with no offset, in relation to the background.